- Who We Are

 The internship program is a core aspect of the UNH community psychology program.
 Students are able to choose from an unusually rich array of community settings in the Greater New Haven area.
 Internships provide opportunities for extensive skill development and work experience in individual intervention, consultation, and systems intervention.

 Full-time and adjunct instructors represent all of the specialty areas in Community Psychology.
 Our faculty members have years of experience as practicing Community and Clinical Psychologists in the private and public sectors.
-Several professors in our program have received awards for teaching excellence.
+Several professors in our program have received awards for teaching and research excellence.
 Faculty members take the time to help make UNH a rewarding educational, professional, and social experience for our students.